zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 {% endtab %}
 {% tab title="CLI" %}

-In order to create a remote stack over the CLI you can use the following
+In order to create a remote stack over the CLI, you can use the following
 command:

 ```shell